nishankode/Corrective-RAG-CRAG/README.md

-# Corrective RAG (CRAG) using Langchain, Langgraph & OpenAI
+# Corrective RAG (CRAG) using Langchain, Langgraph & Local LLM

 [Corrective RAG (CRAG)](https://arxiv.org/abs/2401.15884) is an innovative strategy for Retrieval-Augmented Generation (RAG) that integrates self-reflection and self-grading mechanisms to enhance the quality of generated responses.
 By evaluating the relevance of retrieved documents, CRAG dynamically refines the information pipeline to correct or supplement data before generation.